 - smiles in response to being talked to, played with, or smiled at

-- turns his or her attention to whoever is speaking
+- turns their attention to whoever is speaking

 Movement and Physical Development

-- good head control when held in a sitting position
+- can hold head steady when held in a sitting position

 - newborn reflexes start to go away, like the moro (startle) reflex and tonic reflex (fencer's pose)